 Targeting is fundamental to an effective employee app.
 Workers won’t feel encouraged to check the app if they’re constantly barraged by updates that aren’t relevant to them.
 It’s vital to make sure the content you create can be targeted by location and department at the very least.
 That means all the content is directly relevant to the person reading it – wherever they’re working.

 Events are a great way to bring people together in an organization, in personal digitally.
 Your employee apps have an important role to play in promoting and encouraging attendance at these company events.

 6. Simple Content Creation.

-The best employee apps let anybody create and share content.
-That could be something as simple as a poll, or a morale-boosting success story about a satisfied customer.
-By giving end users the ability to easily create content, you can empower your frontline workers to inspire, motivate and educate each other.
+The best employee applications let anybody create and share content so they can have more.
+That could be something as simple as a poll, or a comfort-boosting success story about a satisfied customer.
+By giving end-users the ability to easily create content, also you can empower your frontline workers to inspire, motivate and educate each other.